LittleGreenViper/LGV_MeetingServer/README.md

 Each call to the server will have a structure like so (this is just an example):

     https://meetingserver/entrypoint.php?query&page_size=100&page=3&weekdays=2,3,4,5,6

+Here's a simple breakdown:

     https://meetingserver/entrypoint.php   ?  query     &page_size=100&page=3&weekdays=2,3,4,5,6
     ↑                                  ↑      ↑   ↑     ↑                                      ↑
                 The Base URL                 Function                Query Parameters

 #### The Base URL

 This will be the hostname and path, directly to the PHP file that will act as the entry point to the server.
-It will have the structure prescribed, above.
+You will create this file, and it will have the structure prescribed, above.

 After that, will be the question mark delimiter, and the Function will be assigned.